 Does participation in the program increase a family’s success in the adoption process or speed up the process?

-Participation in the hosting program will not speed up your adoption process in Ethiopia and you will not receive special consideration during the process.
-You must still meet the requirements for an Ethiopian adoption and will go through the same process as everyone else that adopts from Ethiopia.
+Participation in the hosting program will not speed up your adoption process necessarily..
+You must still meet the requirements to adopt internationally and will go through the same process as everyone else that adopts.